 - Onion (any onion can be used, yellow onion is my usual choice)

-- I prefer using gold potatoes for their creamy texture and subtle sweetness, but you can use any type of potato for this recipe.
+- Potatoes: I prefer using gold potatoes for their creamy texture and subtle sweetness, but you can use any type of potato for this recipe.
 Each variety will bring its own unique flavor and texture to the dish.

 - salt, ground black pepper, dry herbs and spices